 Get your Brain Health Score in 4 minutesTake the quiz

 What does B12 do for your body?

 B12 also has a myriad of benefits for the body—it’s needed to create DNA, which could help us to age in a healthier way.
-It also helps our bodies to break down homocysteine, harmful levels of which could result in strokes and heart disease.

 Is vitamin B12 safe?
 What are the side effects?